build-on-aws/content/tutorials/navigating-amazon-eks/eks-cluster-windows-fargate/index.md

 ## Clean Up

 To avoid incurring future charges, you should delete the resources created during this tutorial.

-Delete the sample deployment:
+Delete the sample deployment

 ```bash
 kubectl delete -f windows-workload.yaml